We look at the washer dryers on the market today including Bosch, Miele, Zanussi and more, to suit all needs and budgets.

 Yes!
 In years past they used to not be too reliable and options were limited.
 Now with great spin speed, price points to suit most budgets and the fact they can also look good and stylish means they are the preferred choice for washing and drying for many.

-As you would imagine, it works as a standard washing machine and then on completion changes to do a drying cycle - basically, it washes and drys your clothes all in one go!
+As you would imagine, a washer dryer works as a standard washing machine and then on completion changes to do a drying cycle - basically, it washes and drys your clothes all in one go!

-It is what it says on the tin, a machine that can look after both the washing and drying of your clothes in one go.
+It is what it says on the tin, a washer dryer is a machine that can look after both the washing and drying of your clothes in one go.
 Many can perform a 60-minute wash and dry.

 Yes, we certainly think so.
 Make sure you read our full guide to find one which suits you.